wuihee/cycling-safety-analysis/README.md

 # Traffic Data Collection

 Research paper in progress!
-See incomplete version [here](An%20Automated%20Framework%20for%20Analyzing%20Vehicle%20Passing%20Distances%20to%20Cyclists.pdf).
+See draft [here](An%20Automated%20Framework%20for%20Analyzing%20Vehicle%20Passing%20Distances%20to%20Cyclists.pdf).

 ## Table of Contents